Plagiarism, Collusion and the Use of Unfair Means in Assessment

 Any attempt by a student to use unfair means to gain advantage over another student in the completion of an assessment, or to assist someone else to gain an unfair advantage, is cheating.
 Cheating undermines the standards of the University's awards and disadvantages those students who have attempted to complete assessments honestly and fairly.
 It is an offence against the values of the academic community of which students and staff are both part.

 Be aware that unfair means includes buying essays online.
 These sites often claim that Universities can’t detect anything wrong with essays bought in this way, but we can.
-We took disciplinary action (including expulsion) against several students in the 16-17 session for this reason.

 More detailed guidance for students on what constitutes unfair means and how to avoid this, is provided in the guidance document available from the Downloads box on the right.
 We also flag these issues in our student news article: Assessments and exams: Know the rules and don't cheat!